Need a Roofer? Get 4 Free Quotes From Local Contractors:

 4. Aluminum is the second most popular material.
 It is more durable and longer lasting than steel, but only costs a fraction of the price of premium metals, such as copper or zinc.

-5. Aluminum is also one of the best metals to use for roofs located in the coastal areas, where there is a heavy presence of salt spray in the environment.
+5. Aluminum is also one of the best metals to use for roofs located in coastal areas (think those beach homes), where there is a heavy presence of salt spray in the environment.

 6. Copper roofs are the most durable and can last for hundreds of years.
 However, due to prohibitively high cost, few people choose to install an entire roof made from copper.
-Instead, home and business owners choose copper to put in architectural details/accents on the roof (bay windows, towers, porches, low slope sections, Et cetera).
+Instead, home and business owners choose copper for architectural details/accents on the roof (bay windows, towers, porches, low slope roof sections, Et cetera).

-8. Aluminum is a step up from steel in quality and therefore in price, costing around $100 more per roof sq. than Galvanized steel, for both standing seam and metal shingles.
+8. Aluminum is a step up from steel in terms of quality, and therefore in price, costing about $100 more per square than galvanized steel, for both standing seam and metal shingles.

 9. The most expensive and premium metals are copper and zinc.
 They cost roughly the same.
-Copper is typically installed as copper pans or standing seam panels costing $900-1400 per roof sq. for materials alone.
+Copper is typically installed as copper pans or standing seam panels costing $900-1,400 per square. for materials alone.

 10. Steel roofs need to be coated with a special protective (galvanic) coating to prevent corrosion. – Galvanized and Galvalume steel roofing systems are pre-coated by the manufacturer and do not require any further coating.